 Provide assistance in the development and delivery of Military Law training across the ADF;

 Organise "Lessons Learned" conferences and workshops on current legal issues; and

 Legal Training Modules (LTMs)

-To be eligible to attempt any LTM a Legal Officer must be a member of the Legal Officer Specialist Career Structure (LOSCS) and be deemed at the appropriate Legal Level; i.e. CL2 to attempt LTM2.
+To be eligible to attempt any LTM a Legal Officer must be a member of the Legal Officer Specialist Officer Career Structure (LOSOCS) and be at the appropriate Legal Level; e.g. LL2 to attempt LTM2.

 The MLC does not guarantee placement on any LTM or individual subject.
-In the case of oversubscription a panelling process will be conducted by the MLC in accordance with the relevant Legal Officer Career and Professional Development Committee (LOCPDC) policy and positions granted according to priority.
-To view the latest CPDC policy decisions regarding funding priorities for LTMs please Click here to view the Career Management page of the Defence Legal website.
+In the case of oversubscription, a panelling process will be conducted by the MLC in accordance with the relevant Legal Officer Career and Professional Development Committee (LOCPDC) policy and positions granted according to priority.
+To view CPDC policy decisions regarding panelling and funding priorities for LTMs, click here to go to the Career Management page of the Defence Legal website.

-Select to view further info on Legal Training Modules (LTM's) and Course Dates
+Select to view further information on Legal Training Modules (LTM's) and Course Dates

 Further Information — Legal Officer Training Handbook